complytime/baseline-demo/README.md

 # Repository Layout

-`src` - Contains `gemara` authored content used for transformation
+`governance` - Contains `gemara` authored content used for transformation
 `policy.yaml` - The `conforma` policy configuration file used to perform evaluations
-`policy-templates` - Contains Rego policies published for use with `conforma`
+`checks/opa` - Contains Rego policies published for use with `conforma`

 # Contributing